idec-teams/2025_Evolution_Suisse_2025/docs/documentation/protocols.md

 | PaqCI activator (if required)  | 0.25-0.5 μl |
 | ddH2O  | fill up to 21 μl |

-2. The following protocol was used in the thermocycler for all golden gate cloning:
+2. The following protocol was used in the thermocycler for all Golden Gate cloning: